hobbit-project/python-sample-system/README.md

 The actions below will allow you to run a target benchmark locally and you may debug your system fully the same way, as it is executed in the online platform.
 But you may test/debug your system without running benchmark if find the procedure too complicated.

 The [standard dockerfile-based image building procedure](https://github.com/hobbit-project/platform/wiki/Upload-a-system) will be required to upload a python system into the online platform.
-Don't forget to register your system for challenge after uploading.

 # Debugging under a target benchmark